Spain & Portugal Explorer

 Today we travel to Lisbon, Portugal!
 Watch the countryside glide past from the comfort of the Expat Explore coach.
 Upon arrival in Lisbon we take you on an orientation tour of the capital, from the imposing Sao Jorge Castle to the pastel colours of the old town, Lisbon has it all.

 Today is your free day to explore Lisbon on your own.
 See Lisbon's landmarks, including the Monument to the Discoveries and the Belém Tower or discover the hill top district of Bairro Alto, with dozens of restaurants and bars lining the narrow streets and lots to see and do.
 Fado music is unique to Portugal, and is arguably the oldest urban folk music in the world - you are sure to discover bars in this area playing this type of music.

-DAY 7: Lisbon - Porto
+DAY 7: Obidos - Porto

-DAY 8: Porto - Salamanca
+DAY 8: Guarda - Salamanca

 DAY 9: Avila - Madrid

 This morning we depart Salamanca and travel to Avila, where we take a comfort stop.
 Avila is notable for its many Romanesque and Gothic churches, and the famous and incredibly well preserved medieval walls.
 We then continue onto the capital Madrid, where you'll have some free time before we meet up again for dinner this evening.